 WE HAVE ONLY BEEN ALLOWED TO SEE THE TIP OF THE ICEBERG

-On February 3rd, during one of the most surreal Board of Supervisor’s meetings CRUDE has observed to date, the County approved the P66 Propane Expansion Project.
+A few years ago during one of the most surreal Board of Supervisor’s meetings CRUDE had observed to date, the County approved the P66 Propane Expansion Project.

 (For a description of the actual project itself, scroll down to the bottom page to the section labeled “The Phillips 66 Propane Recovery Project”)